Please note: if you have landed here looking to contact the Port Adelaide Magistrates Court, please see their contact details here.

 There appears to be a number of inquests at the Port Adelaide Police Court in the 1860s and 1870s.
 Drinking, drowning, lack of work, no money, and suicide feature in these reports. one such is outlined below.

-An inquest by jury was held at the Port Adelaide Courthouse on the body of a man found drowned at Mutton Cove, in the creek at Port Adelaide.
-His son identified him and reported he last saw his father at his home in Tarlee before going to the Port on business.
-He could not give any reason as to the cause of death.
+An inquest by jury was held at the Port Adelaide Courthouse on the body of a man found drowned at Mutton Cove.
+Mutton Cove was connected t0 a creek at Port Adelaide.
+His son identified him.
+The son reported he last saw his father at his home in Tarlee before going to the Port on business.
+No reason could be given as to the cause of death.

 The medical officer found no marks of violence.
-It was concluded that the deceased appeared to have fainted from exhaustion – probably from hard drinking, and in this condition, ‘got under the water’.
+Ultimately it was concluded that the deceased appeared to have fainted from exhaustion.
+Most likely from hard drinking and as a consequence of being in this condition had ‘got under the water’.

 Source: ‘Inquest at Port Adelaide.’, The Express and Telegraph, 21 May 1869, p.
 1.